omidfarhang/omid.dev/content/posts/2010-04-03-jon-and-kate-plus-eight-plus-fake-codecs.en.md

 [![](http://4.bp.blogspot.com/_vaUVXcmC3OI/S7dkRd6M0SI/AAAAAAAABdk/fH2HpZbZp0I/s400/6a00e5539a104188340133ec5884e7970b-800wi.jpg)](http://4.bp.blogspot.com/_vaUVXcmC3OI/S7dkRd6M0SI/AAAAAAAABdk/fH2HpZbZp0I/s1600-h/6a00e5539a104188340133ec5884e7970b-800wi.jpg)

-Note the dialog that says &#8220;ActiveX Object Error&#8221;, and &#8220;Click OK to download&#8221;.
-If you're a poker player, this is what's known as a &#8220;tell&#8221;.
+Note the dialog that says “ActiveX Object Error”, and “Click OK to download”.
+If you're a poker player, this is what's known as a “tell”.
 And if you are not a poker player, this is your sign that you should run for the hills, or in computer terms, start Task Manager and kill the browser.

 If you \_ever\_ have to download a codec or anything to watch a video &#8230;.
-DON&#8221;T!
+DON”T!

 If, however, you are determined to walk a little on the wild side, and try to view Ms Gosselin, you are confronted with a File Download diloag, and when you run that, you see this screen &#8230;